-We make adjustments to revenue for the following items, as an additional way of assessing certain aspects of our operations that, when viewed with the GAAP results and the accompanying reconciliations to corresponding GAAP financial measures, provide a more complete understanding of our on-going business:
+We make adjustments to revenue for the following items, as an additional way of assessing certain aspects of our operations that, when viewed with the U.S. GAAP results and the accompanying reconciliations to corresponding GAAP financial measures, provide a more complete understanding of our on-going business:

 - Divestitures.
-Revenue from divestitures in the first guarter of 2022. - Effect of currency changes.
+Revenue from divestitures, of which there were none in 2023. - Effect of currency changes.
 To better understand trends in our business, we believe that it is helpful to adjust revenue to exclude the impact of changes in the translation of foreign currencies into U.S. Dollars.